 Virtuoso clarinettist Benny Goodman was nicknamed “the King of Swing”, and was one of the most popular bandleaders during this period.

 During a time of racial segregation in the United States, Goodman, the son of Jewish immigrants from Russia, led one of the first racially integrated bands, hiring African Americans Teddy Wilson and Charlie Christian, who pioneered the electric guitar in jazz as part of Goodman’s group, in the 1930s, as well as iconic jazz vibraphone player Lionel Hampton.

-One of his biggest hits was “Sing, Sing Sing”, a classic big band feature, with long, exposed solos for clarinet and drums.
+One of his biggest hits was “Sing, Sing Sing”, a classic big band song, with long, exposed solos for clarinet and drums.